College visits are so exciting! Sure, they can be nerve-wracking and your student might have a million questions all at once:

 - “How do I schedule a college visit?”

 As a parent, you’ll have another set of questions:

 - “When do I get to talk to the financial aid office?”

 - “How do I ask questions about the FAFSA?
 Do I even need to file the FAFSA?”

 - “What the heck is the FAFSA???”

 And so on.
-We’ll iron it all out for you.
-Also, you can wear casual clothes, FYI.
+I’ll iron it all out for you.
+Also, your kiddo can wear casual clothes, FYI.

-- Step 1: Determine which schools you want to visit.
+- Step 1: Determine which schools to visit.

 - Step 2: Contact the admission office.

 - Step 3: Decide on a date and time.